-Day 1 - Mark 4:1-12 'Puzzling it out'
+Day 20 - Mark 4:1-12 'Puzzling it out'

 Most of us love a good puzzle.
 I certainly do - and I'm not just talking about jigsaws, but all types of head-scratchers.
 Perhaps it's Sudoku for you, or crosswords, or logic problems... or a good old-fashioned crime drama.
 Agatha Christie remains the best-selling author ever - apart from the Bible - because we love a good puzzle.
-And the dramatic success in 2022 the mobile app Wordle over the last few weeks shows that this fascination is as strong as ever.
+And the dramatic success in 2022 of the mobile app Wordle over shows that this fascination is as strong as ever.

-Today we start a new series of Daily Inspirations in the gospel of Mark, beginning with Jesus' wonderful parables.
+Today we start a section in Mark's gospel containing a number of Jesus' wonderful parables.
 It is commonly thought that one reason Jesus' parables were so effective is because they earthed theological ideas in everyday matters: Jesus talked about God and life in the language of farmers and fishermen - the world of the people he lived among.
 Of course, this is true.